How to Plan a Slower Hike

 The trial route is then put into a table with distances between camp sites and elevation gains for each day (if you have it).
 That is easily done in excel or similar, or just on paper.
 The information lets you estimate the duration of each day – based on your assumed walking pace.

-I then adjust the route to keep the total daily walking time within the time set aside for walking.
-I check water and food availability, and highlight access and egress points – that helps identify bailout options if you need them during the hike.
-I’ll then adjust the route again if need be.
+You then adjust the route to keep the total daily walking time within your preferred set time.
+Check water and food availability, and highlight access and egress points – that helps identify bailout options if you need them during the hike.
+Adjust the route again if need be.

-The above table is an extract of the first 7 days from our Larapinta Trail planning.
-Unfortunately for a range of family reasons we are yet to do this hike but it illustrates the planning process nicely.
+The above table is an extract of the first 7 days from our early Larapinta Trail planning.
 To the left of the table is the information available through the Northern Territory Government web site.
 The elevation gain data in the table was taken from freely available track logs published on the Wiki Loc web site.

-Many tour groups spend one day to a section of the hike, but there are designated campsites mid-way through each section.
-So we avail ourselves of those to keep daily distances down.
-We’ve also allowed for a rest day after 6 days at a well-known resupply point (shaded green in the table).
+Many tour groups spend one day per section of the hike, but there are usually designated campsites mid-way through each section.
+Use them to keep daily distances down.
+We allowed a rest day after 6 days at a well-known resupply point (shaded green in the table).
 The other colour coding in the planning table is blue (water available at the camp site), or orange (no water).
-That means we need to carry two days water at the end of the first six-day segment.
-That is ok because our combined pack weight at the start of day 5 (when we will need to load up with extra water) will be around 22 kg, so we have capacity for an extra six litres of water.
+That meant we would need to carry two days water at the end of the first six-day segment.
+That is ok because our combined pack weight at the start of day 5 (when we will need to load extra water) is around 22kg/48.5lb, so we have capacity for an extra six litres of water (1.6 US gal).
 Whilst elevation gains on these last two days are significant, the distances are short, particularly on the last day, where we should easily reach our destination by lunch time.

-The end result: our total planned hike over the entire Larapinta would take 23 days including rest days to do the 220 km hike, while some commercial groups power through each section in a day for a total of 14 days with no rest day.
+The end result: we took 23 days including rest days to do our 230km/143mile hike, while some commercial groups power through each section in a day for a total of between 12 and 14 days with no rest day.
 Good on them… but not for us!

 You can also highlight access and egress points – that helps identify bailout options.

 Daily distances and elevation gains can then also be used to estimate the relative difficulty of each day.
-That can be done intuitively with the tabulated data… but I’m an engineer, so I’ve developed a formula based on some online searches, adapting the information to better reflect our profile.
+That can be done intuitively using tabulated data… but I’m an engineer, so I’ve developed a formula based on some online searches, adapting the information to better reflect our profile.

 I use the difficulty indicator to finetune hikes by ranking the days in a hike, and try to avoid clustering harder days together by adjusting campsites to vary daily distances.
 If that isn’t possible then I plan more frequent or multiple rest day(s) within or around the clusters.